 Once the Proposal Brief (Volume I) has been drafted and approved by the Department/School, the primary contact shares it with the Faculty Undergraduate or Graduate Committee, and with the Dean for feedback.
 The primary contact then submits the proposal to the QA Office.
-The Office then distributes the brief to the appropriate academic support units and gathers feedback.
+The QA Office distributes the brief to the appropriate academic support units and gathers feedback.
 The primary contact should be prepared to answer questions and incorporate requested clarifications and changes into the Proposal Brief, as needed.

-The Dean and Faculty Financial Officer or Executive Officer, as necessary) works with the Budget and Resource Planning Team in Institutional Analysis & Planning (IAP) to prepare a Financial Viability Analysis (FVA) for the new program.
-The Budget Planning Resource Team and the Faculty Financial Officer will complete the FVA, and present it, along with a draft of the Proposal Brief (Volume I) to the Provost for decision.
+The Dean (along with the Faculty Financial Officer or Executive Officer, as necessary) works with the Budget and Resource Planning Team in Institutional Analysis & Planning (IAP) to complete a Financial Viability Analysis (FVA) for the new program.
+Faculty leadership, with assistance from IAP, present the FVA and draft of the Proposal Brief (Volume I) to the Provost for decision.

 Following the completion of Phases One and Two, the final version of Volume I (the Proposal Brief), Volume II (Faculty CVs), and Volume III (Proposed Reviewers), as well as the academic calendar descriptions, are submitted to the QA Office.

-The New Program Proposal (Volume I, II, III) cannot proceed for approval at Faculty Council, until approved by the academic support units, the QA Office, the AVPA/AVPGSPA, and the Provost.
+The New Program Proposal (Volume I, II, III) cannot proceed for Faculty-level approval, until approved by the academic support units, the QA Office, the AVPA/AVPGSPA, and the Provost.

 The New Program Proposal (Volume I, II, III) must be approved at the appropriate Department/School and Faculty Council Committees (including the relevant Undergraduate or Graduate Committee, and Faculty Council) before a site visit is scheduled.

 Co-ordination of a two-day site visit will be arranged by the QA Office.
 The review team will consist of two external reviewers and one internal faculty member of the University.